Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Software overview

 Closure approximations have a significant impact on the features of the 3D number density distribution.
 RISM calculations in AmberTools utilize sequential solutions of the partial series expansion (PSE) closures.
 The second order PSE closure (PSE-2) provides a balance of high-quality water placements with reliable convergence.
 However, users can configure \code{solv-eze} to use other closures with the \code{-{}-closure-list} option.
 Both 1D- and 3D-RISM sequentially apply each closure, which aids convergence when higher order PSE closures are used.
 For example, the sequence \code{"pse1 pse2 pse3"} can be used to obtain solutions with the PSE-3 closure.
 The numerical tolerance of the solutions is specified with \code{-{}-tol-list}, for which the second value corresponds to the closure used for water placement, while the first value (typically larger) applies to all preceding closures used to enhance convergence.

-The number of waters placed also depends on the \code{metatwist} threshold, which can be adjusted with \code{-{}-metathreshold}.
-If the user wishes to try different thresholds, they can avoid repeating the 3D-RISM calculation by rerunning \code{solv-eze} with the \code{-{}-only-metatwist} flag.
+By default, waters are placed using \code{metatwist}, and the number of waters placed depends on the \code{-{}-lm-threshold} option.
+If the user wishes to try different thresholds, they can avoid repeating the 3D-RISM calculation by rerunning \code{solv-eze} with the \code{-{}-skip-rism} flag.
+The user may also select \code{placevent}\cite{sindhikara_placevent:_2012,sindhikaraDansindPlacevent2026,sindhikaraDansindGrid2021} or \code{gasol}\cite{fusaniOptimalWaterNetworks2018,accscAccscGAsol2026} for water placement using the \code{-{}-backend} flag, each of which has its own optional parameters.

+Finally, oxygen atoms are protonated with \code{gwh}, which attempts to optimize the hydrogen bonding network.
+If only oxygen positions are desired, this step can be omitted with \code{-{}-skip-gwh}.

 By default, 3D-RISM calculations run on a single CPU core, but the user may request parallel calculations with the \code{-{}-nproc} and \code{-{}-mpiexec} options.

 Other options allow the user to adjust parameters of the 1D- and 3D-RISM steps or replace them completely with precalculated files.
 A complete list of optional parameters and details on advanced usage will be added to the next release of the AmberTools manual.